dtewinkel/Twia.AzureFunction.SimpleInjector/README.md

 ## Introduction

-This package is based on the nice start given bij Boris Wilhelms in his blog [Dependency injection for Azure Function v2](https://blog.wille-zone.de/post/dependency-injection-for-azure-functions/).
+This package is based on the nice start given by Boris Wilhelms in his blog [Dependency injection for Azure Function v2](https://blog.wille-zone.de/post/dependency-injection-for-azure-functions/).
 This has been used to specialize it for Simple Injector and also simplify its usage.

 ## Get the package